theman-oj10/CareerSync/docs/UserGuide.md

 **Notes about the command format**<br>

-* `INDEX` refers to the index of the internship in the list, and is be a positive integer 1, 2, 3 …
+* `INDEX` refers to the index of the internship in the list.
+It must be a positive integer (like 1, 2, 3 …) and one of the displayed internship indexes.

 * Items in square brackets are optional.<br>
   e.g `/com COMPANY_NAME [/poc NAME_OF_CONTACT]` can be used as `/com Alibaba /poc Jack Ma` or as `/com Alibaba`.